top of page

 Conclusion: The Unfinished Symphony

-By marrying Jefferson’s politics with the Smith-Hamilton economic design—all under the leadership of Washington—America triggered the Great Enrichment.
-Since 1776, global poverty has plummeted and average life expectancies have more than doubled.
+Our history is scarred by a horrific Civil War, civil rights abuses, and social division.
+Yet, look at the world this experiment built.
+By marrying Jefferson’s politics with the Smith-Hamilton economic design, America triggered the Great Enrichment.
+Global poverty has plummeted; life expectancies have more than doubled.
 We have transitioned from a world of candlelight and suffering to an era of silicon chips and Mars rovers.

 1 Comment